FaraiMathemera/Content-Management-System-API/README.md

 ## Run Migrations

- Run the migration that will create the table needed to run this project
+ Run the migration that will create the table needed to run this project from the src folder

 ```
 sequelize db:migrate